 Travel via Public Transportation

-The Autostazione “BUSITALIA” bus terminal located in Via Santa Caterina da Siena, a few minutes walking distance from the main train station ( Firenze-Santa Maria Novella), provides frequent bus service to the cemetery along Via Cassia.
-The bus line is either the “Firenze-Poggibonsi” or "Firenze-Gaiole in Chianti” line.
-(There are no bus numbers.)
+The “Autolinee Toscane” bus terminal, located in Via Santa Caterina da Siena, 17, Florence - a few minutes walking distance from the main train station Firenze Santa Maria Novella - provides frequent bus service to the cemetery along Via Cassia.
+There is a bus stop located just outside the cemetery gate.

 Travel by Taxi

 Taxi service is available at the main train station.

 Experience the history of World War II through a new interactive timeline.
 View maps, watch videos, see photos and read about the events that shaped the war.

 During Memorial Day weekend ABMC sites will pay tribute to the more than 218,000 individuals commemorated at these overseas cemeteries.

 More than 500,000 Americans lost their lives in World War I and World War II defending democracy on soil and water far from the United States.
 The sacrifice of these men and women will be honored during ceremonies at America’s military cemeteries overseas, where more than 200,000 of these individuals are buried and memorialized.